njit-prof-bill/cs-490-103-exercise-2/README.md

 ---

 ## Submission Deadline
-- Your pull request must be submitted by Sunday 9/16/2025 at 11:59.
+- Your pull request must be submitted by Tuesday 9/16/2025 at 11:59.

 ---